ronsos/CarND-Traffic-Sign-Classifier/writeup.md

 ![Validation Data][image2]
 ![Test Data][image3]

-###Design and Test a Model Architecture
+Design and Test a Model Architecture

 1. Preprocessing

 The selected preprocessing was very straightforward.
 Only normalization was ultimately used on the data.

 Early efforts to consider preprocessing seemed to make no difference in performance.
-Likely this was a function of a poorly built network.
-After building and tuning the network, the accuracy targets had already been exceed.
-This is an obvious area for potential additional performance improvements.
+Likely this was a function of a poorly built network at the time.
+After building and tuning the network, the accuracy targets had already been exceeded, and no further work was done on preprocessing.
+This is an area that could be mined for potential future performance improvements.

 2. Model Architecture